The Ultimate Guide to the Louvre

 3.3- Skip-the-Line Guided Tour

-4. Map of the Louvre Entrances [2025]
+4. Map of the Louvre Entrances & Best Louvre Entrance [2026]

 » The Glass Pyramid is the main Louvre entrance, and anybody can use it.
-It is the most impressive access to the Louvre and is divided into three different lines for different kinds of tickets.
+It is the most impressive entrance to the Louvre and is divided into three different lines for different kinds of tickets.

-4.1 Best Louvre Entrance 2025
+4.1 Best Entrance to the Louvre 2026

 The Louvre Glass Pyramid is the most popular entrance for individual visitors, and it is divided into three different lines – green, orange, and blue – for different kinds of tickets (including a line for disabled people).
 If you haven’t purchased your Louvre ticket yet, this is the only entrance you can use (orange line).
 Also, I like that the green line is split into three different lines for different time slots, so your waiting time will be 30 minutes maximum.

 The Carrousel du Louvre entrance is below ground, so visitors can avoid weather hazards.
 It is divided into two different lines – membership cards and visitors with timed entrance or Paris Museum Pass.
-However, this second line is not split into different time slots like the Pyramid’s green line, and it looked more chaotic (the last time I visited was in January 2025).
+However, this second line is not split into different time slots like the Pyramid’s green line, and it looked more chaotic (the last time I visited was in January 2026).
 This entrance does not admit visitors without tickets, and you can feel claustrophobic when it is overcrowded.

 4.2 Entering the Louvre through the Glass Pyramid